xxxxjinsub/markdown-project/README.md

 # who am I and what im living for?
-* i m currently studying at changwon tech college.
+* 🐶i m currently studying at changwon tech college.🐶
-* living in changwon.
+* 🐼living in changwon.🐼
-* age : 25
+* 🐯age : 25🐯
 * student